GWU-Advanced-OS/project-osv/research.md

 	min->send_wakeup_ipi();
 }
 ```

-OSv uses ELF which calls functions from Linux without incurring special call overhead, nor the cost of user-to-kernel copying.
-Also, the core of OSv has OSv’s dynamic linker, loader, thread scheduler, memory management and synchronization mechanisms such as mutex and RCU, virtual-hardware drivers and more.
+OSv uses ELF dynamic linker to run some desired functions from Linux.
+When functions from Linux are called, ELF could resolve those calls and linked them to the Linux.
+Even those functions call Linux, they doesn't incur special call overhead, nor the cost of user-to-kernel copying.
+Also, the core of OSv has loader, thread scheduler, memory management and synchronization mechanisms such as mutex and RCU, virtual-hardware drivers and more.

 ## 2. Applications & Build Process (Graham)